hyperhq/www.hypercontainer.io/markdown/about.md

 With the rise of Docker, the world is shifting its focus from "Machine" toward "App".
 As such, [the cloud of tomorrow](http://www.ibuildthecloud.com/blog/2014/08/19/containers-as-a-service-caas-is-the-cloud-operating-system/) will be very different than today.

-When the future is promising, what holding us is the lack of isolation in container.
+When the future is exciting, what holding us is the lack of isolation in container.
 Without the necessary security, it is impossible for build a public multi-tenant CaaS platform,  as everyone have to share the single host kernel (no matter physical or virtual).

-[Hyper](hyper.sh) is a hypervisor-based AppContainer solution.
+Hyper is a **Hypervisor-agnostic Docker Runtime**.
 The goal is to ***Make VM run like Container***, by combing the best from both:

-- **Run any AppContainer image on any hypervisor**
 - **Fast as Container**
 - **Isolated by VM**